Save the Dates!

 A Service Opportunity

-An explicit goal of the Member School Program is to support our field as a whole by providing the financing to develop and implement a complete standard process for the training of yoga therapists, the accreditation of programs that meet these standards, certification of individuals who meet IAYT professional standards and, in general, to support well informed communication among the schools and our membership on these key issues for our emerging field.
+An explicit goal of the Member School Program is to support our field as a whole by providing the financing to develop and implement a complete standard process for the training of yoga therapists, the accreditation of programs that meet these standards, certification of individuals who meet IAYT professional standards and, in general, to support well informed communication among the schools, our membership and the public on these key issues for our emerging field.

 IAYT efforts in this area include the initial surveys of yoga therapist training programs in 2007 and 2008 and the annual Meetings with Schools held just prior to IAYT’s annual conference, the Symposium on Yoga Therapy and Research (SYTAR).
 All developments on standards have provided careful consideration for process, transparency, communication, education and feedback.
 IAYT gratefully acknowledges the support and encouragement of the Academic Consortium for Complementary and Alternative Health Care (ACCAHC) in this process.